aaronzhan0906/Simulation-Exchange/README.md

 * **Python** was employed for the matching engine to handle order matching logic.
 * Developed the market-making strategy using **Node.js** and automated its operation with **PM2**.
 * **RDS / MySQL** stores normalized (3NF) data.
 Indexing optimizes queries; foreign keys ensure integrity.
+* Data updates use named lock GET_LOCK and row lock FOR UPDATE for concurrency control.
 * **Redis** is used for storing historical data, real-time data, and order books, optimizing read/write speeds.
 * Implemented **WebSocket** with rooms for targeted real-time data and trade result pushing.
 * Implemented containerized deployment using **Docker-Compose** and deployed on **EC2**.
 * **S3** and **CloudFront** are utilized for image storage and distribution.
+* Uses **JWT** for authentication, with access tokens and refresh tokens for session management.
 * Integrated with the Binance API for real-time market data and 30 days of historical data.
 <br>